-Factors Eigen value % of variance Cumulative % of variance Economic barriers 2.612 14.446 14.446 Certification barriers 2.434 13.735 29.182 Organic requirements Barriers 2.212 12.849 40.031 Production and Institutional barriers 2.186 11.743 45.773 Technical barriers 1.960 9.841 55.614
+Factors Eigen value % of variance Cumulative % of variance Economic barriers 2.612 14.446 14.446 Certification barriers 2.434 13.735 29.182 Organic requirements Barriers 2.212 12.849 40.031 Production and Institutional barriers 2.186 11.743 45.773 2 Technical barriers 1.960 9.841 55.614

 The research variables are categorized into five factors by using Varimax Rotation Method (Table 2).
-The variables of each factor are extracted based on the data in Table 2 and described as follows: Based on the factor analysis results, it is found that the main factor causing the organic rice farmers to switch back to conventional rice farming are categorized into five groups.
-The first factor is called the economic barriers with the highest Eigen value compared to other factors (2,612).
+The variables of each factor are extrated based on the data in Table 2 and described as follows: Based on the factor analysis results, i2 s found that the main factor causing the organic rice farmers to switch back to conventional rice farming are categorized into five groups.
+The first factor i2 alled the economic barriers with the highest Eigen value compared to other factors (2,612).
 It explains that 16.141% of the total variances of the variables (Table 3).
 The second factor is called the Certification barriers.
 This factor has an Eigen value of 2.434, which explains that 13.735% of the total variances of the variables (Table 4).
-The third factor is called the Organic requirements barriers.
+The third 2 actor is called the Organic requirements barriers.
 It has an Eigen value of 2.212 and explains the 12.249% of the total variances of the variables (Table 5).
 The fourth factor is called the Production and Institutional barriers.
 It has an Eigen value of 2.186 and explains 11.743% of the total variances of the variables (Table 6).
 The fifth factor is called the technical barriers.
 It has an Eigen value of 1.960 and explains 9.841% of the total variances of the variables (Table 7).
 As shown in Table 2, the above fifth factors explain about 62.614% of the total variance of the research variables.
-In other words, 37.386% of the total variants are related to other variables that are unexplainable and have not materialized in this analysis.
+In other words, 37.386% of the total variants are related to other variables that are unexplainable and have 12 materialized in this analysis.

 Table 3.
-Variables loaded in the first factor using varimax rotated factor analysis

-Factor Variables Factor loadings The price of organic price product is similar to the conventional one 0.502 Economic barriers No specific marketing institution 0.893 The difficulty of selling the products 0.778
+Variables loaded in the first factor using varimax rotated factor analysis rable 5.
+Variables loaded in the first factor using various rotated factor and ysis Factor Variables Factor loadings The price of organic price product is similar to the conventional one 0.502 Economic barriers No specific marketing institution 0.893 The difficulty of selling the products 0.778